Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 6:  }
 7:}
 ```
-Here, the `2` line 5 is an `int`, and so is the subsequent multiplication.
+Here, the `2` line 5 is an `int`, and so is the subsequent multiplication,
+because of type promotion rules in the C programming language.
 __Solution__: convert it to short explicitly.

 ```c
 5:    A[i] = ((short) 2) * A[i];
 ```
-Precomputing it and forcing it to be a constexpr (if you are using C++)
+If you are using C++, precomputing it and forcing it to be a constexpr
 will make sure that there is no extra cost to this conversion, as in the following code:
 ```c++
 1:void double_me(short * A, unsigned n) {